vlvrd/core-wasm/README.md

 You'll need to install [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) and [npm](https://www.npmjs.com/).

-Then cd into the repository and run
+Then cd into the example folder and run

 ```bash
 wasm-pack build